Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Indeed.
 She appears to be key to your success.
 As such, it would be wise to have young Yi Long and Master Lau Ki Young accompany you.
 That is the least we can offer for your help.
 Any more would create a diplomatic situation between the countries.”

 Either way, it seemed like we had a strong team for heading back to Sistina.
-I was sure that Eryn would be surprised how much tougher we had become.
+I was sure that Eryn would be surprised with how much tougher we had become.

 “Okay, let’s return to Sistina.
 There’s nothing we can do about it waiting here.”
 I nodded along with Katsys.

-For now, we decided to return to Haneman so that we could prepare for the journey back.
+For now, we decided to travel to Haneman so that we could prepare for the journey back.
 For the moment, Katsys and I took a wagon back to the Kinkou family home, while Lau stayed behind to take care of a few things.
 We would likely head off the next day.

 On the wagon ride back, Katsys clutched my hand, in which I gave her a gentle squeeze back.
-It had been more than half a year since we had left.
+It had been more than half a year since we left.
 Likely, we would be returning to a country that had changed in our absence.
 Katsys tried not to dwell upon it, but I knew it weighed heavily on her mind.
 Even when she had received the news of her father’s passing and her brother’s ascension to the throne, she had merely tried to hide it behind her normal self.
-Anyone that was familiar with her work could see that her normal tinkering had become unfocused and messy for a short period afterwards.
+Anyone that was familiar with her work could see that her normal tinkering had become unfocused and messy for a short period afterward.